 Electron Microscopy: Some HAB species cannot be identified using standard light microscopes.
 In these cases, very high magnification is needed to observe cellular or sub-cellular characteristics to identify these organisms.
 HAB scientists are equipped with two powerful microscopes: a scanning electron microscope and transmission electron microscope, which can magnify organisms from 5,000 to 1 million times.
 Such technology has allowed scientists to conduct ground-breaking work in identifying and distinguishing toxic algae, including the species responsible for Florida red tides.
 In fact, they have learned that Florida red tides can be composed of seven different Karenia species.
 The electron microscopes, which are shared with other FWRI researchers, have also been used to assess the health of other marine organisms, including corals, fish, molluscs, parasites and seagrasses.

-Molecular Ecology: Toxic and nontoxic HAB species are sometimes difficult to discriminate even with light and electron microscopy.
+Molecular Ecology and Flow Cytometry: Toxic and nontoxic HAB species are sometimes difficult to discriminate even with light and electron microscopy.
 For these species, scientists at FWRI design and employ genetic tools to identify and/or quantify HABs, including DNA sequencing, phylogenetic analysis, DNA fingerprinting, quantitative polymerase chain reaction (PCR) and in situ hybridization.
 Genetic approaches are used in tandem with electron microscopy to identify new HAB species that bloom in Florida’s coastal and estuarine waters.
 These varied molecular tools can also be used to rapidly identify shifts in genetic diversity at the taxonomic scale of interest (e.g., genus, species or population), and across spatial and temporal scales relevant to HAB ecology and bloom dynamics.

 In Florida, more than 50 species of microscopic algae are capable of producing toxins.
 Scientists in the biotoxins laboratory analyze water samples and plant and animal tissues for the presence of these toxins.
 Current research focuses primarily on brevetoxin (produced by the Florida red tide organism, Karenia brevis) and saxitoxin (produced by the dinoflagellate Pyrodinium bahamense).
 These toxins can accumulate in filter-feeding bivalves such as clams and oysters and present a serious risk to public health.
 The biotoxins laboratory at FWRI is the official state laboratory for testing algal toxins in shellfish following harvesting bans caused by red tide.
 Scientists investigate how these toxins are metabolized in shellfish and their effects on aquatic animals such as manatees, turtles, sea birds and fish.
 Researchers in the biotoxins laboratory work closely with other groups and agencies to respond to fish kills, marine mammal deaths and other events.